José de Urrea: Aftermath

 The military defeat of Santa Anna's forces at the Battle of San Jacinto on April 21, 1836, resulted in Santa Anna's capture, and him being forced to order all Mexican forces to withdraw from Texas soil.
-Urrea was infuriated and, after linking up with Vicente Filisola's forces, he wanted to continue the war against the Texans since the Mexicans still had over 2,500 troops in Texas against less than 900 of Sam Houston's Texans.
-But both Urrea and Filisola had no choice but to comply with Santa Anna's orders, so by the middle of June, Urrea and all Mexican forces had withdrawn from Texas.
-The Mexican authorities criticized Filisola for leading the retreat, stripped him of his command, and made Urrea the new commander of the army.
+Urrea was infuriated and, after linking up with Vicente Filísola's forces, he wanted to continue the war against the Texans since the Mexicans still had over 2,500 troops in Texas against less than 900 of Sam Houston's Texans.
+But both Urrea and Filísola had no choice but to comply with Santa Anna's orders, so by the middle of June, Urrea and all Mexican forces had withdrawn from Texas.
+The Mexican authorities criticized Filísola for leading the retreat, stripped him of his command, and made Urrea the new commander of the army.
 Within a few months, Urrea gathered an army of 6,000 troops near Matamoros to finally reconquer Texas.
 However, the invasion never occurred as he and his troops were redirected to address several federalist rebellions across Mexico.

 In 1837, Urrea turned against Santa Anna upon his return to Mexico, and fought against him at the Battle of Mazatlán in 1838.
 The attempted uprising resulted in his eventual arrest, and he was sent to Perote Prison.
 He later revived his military career with the invasion of French forces into Mexico, and another failed coup attempt followed.

 The Mexican–American War saw Urrea leading a cavalry division against invading American troops.
 Urrea died August 1, 1849, of cholera shortly after the war ended.